HackDotDiversity/HackDiversitySWEFellowsInterview/README.md

 ### Submission Instructions

-- In addition to completing the challenge in your **private fork** and adding `HackDotDiversity` as a collaborator:
+- In addition to completing the challenge in your **private repository** and adding `HackDotDiversity` as a collaborator:
   - Submit a **zip file** containing your code to the following link:
     [Submit Here](https://forms.gle/2zby2Pia3BR4e2na7).